bertramdev/happyapps-apidoc/source/includes/_check_types.md

 # Check Types

-A set of apis for fetching a list of available check types is also provided.
-This can make it useful for associating a check type code to an id for the check `GET` requests.
+A set of APIs for fetching a list of available check types is also provided.
+This API can make it useful for associating a check type code to an ID for check `GET` and `POST` requests.

 ## Get All Check Types